University of Redlands: During and after World War II

 Following Moore, James R. Appleton served as the eighth president of the University of Redlands for 18 years from 1987 to 2005.

 Dr. Stuart Dorsey served as the ninth president of the University of Redlands from 2005 to 2010.
 During this period, the university opened the 42000 sqft Center for the Arts, and renovated the Armacost Library, adding five computer laboratories and a café.
 Dr. Dorsey resigned his position on March 16, 2010, amid controversy over budget deficits and proposed cuts.

 On March 17, 2010, the then-current chancellor and former president Dr. James R. Appleton was appointed for a two-year term.

 In August 2012, Dr. Ralph Kuncl became the 11th president of the University of Redlands.
 As president, he has focused on expanding the internationalization of the university, raising its stature by bringing public intellectuals into campus residence as University Distinguished Fellows, leading a comprehensive campaign, and strengthening the university's financial health.

 In February 2019, the university announced an agreement in principle to acquire San Francisco Theological Seminary (SFTS) in a transaction that would preserve the secular nature of the university as a whole, while maintaining the historic religious affiliations of SFTS.
 The deal closed on July 1, 2019, creating a new U of R graduate school—the Graduate School of Theology—and a U of R campus in the Bay Area that hosts programming from both institutions.

+In December 2022, the university announced that it would be acquiring the Presidio Graduate School in San Francisco.
+The merger is awaiting approval as of January 2024.
+Upon completion of the merger, the Presidio Graduate School will become part of the university's School of Business and Society.

+In January 2024, the university announced that it would be acquiring Woodbury University in Burbank.